-Porkbun offers several well-priced complementary products, but really just stick to their core service (domain names) paired with obsessive, small company customer service.
+Porkbun offers several well-priced complementary products but sticks to its core service (domain names) paired with obsessive, small-company customer service.
 Porkbun is also ICANN accredited.

-Porkbun is best for anyone who likes doing business with a small, quirky company or anyone looking for a cheap domain registrar with phone support.
+Porkbun is best for anyone who likes doing business with a small, quirky company or those looking for a cheap domain registrar with phone support.

 Porkbun’s main strength is its size and company focus.
 They are the online equivalent of your local coffee shop.
-They don’t have the big chain’s fancy drinks, specials, or brand recognition – but they do have everyone’s respect and they are the place where you probably know your barista…and even the owner.
+They don’t have the big chain’s fancy drinks, specials, or brand recognition – but they have everyone’s respect, and you probably know your barista…and even the owner.

-Porkbun punches above their company size for domain TLD (top-level domain) selection (almost as many as GoDaddy or even Namecheap).
-They have extremely competitive short-term, long-term, and renewal pricing, along with great complementary features (even a free SSL certificate via LetsEncrypt).
+Porkbun punches above its weight when it comes to TLD (top-level domain) selection (almost as many as GoDaddy or even Namecheap).
+They have extremely competitive short-term, long-term, and renewal pricing and great complementary features (even a free SSL certificate via LetsEncrypt).
 They do all this with solid customer support.
-Their size allows them to do all this – and still keep their quality.
+Their size allows them to do all this and maintain their quality.

-Porkbun’s main weakness is its size and company focus.
+Porkbun’s weakness is its size and company focus.
 Just like your local coffee shop, they aren’t going to have fancy drinks, specials, or brand recognition.
 Porkbun does their thing and is good with it.
-They don’t have a lot of complementary products, etc. They don’t really have many downsides at all.
+They don’t have a lot of complementary products, etc. That said, they don’t have many downsides.